Privacy

 • student and staff feedback.

-Where the University collects personal information about an individual from a third party, it will take all reasonable steps to ensure that the individual has been made aware of the collection.
+Where the University collects personal information about an individual from a third party, it will take all reasonable steps to ensure that the individual has been made aware of the collection from the third party.

 Use and disclosure of your personal information